Mazda2: Third generation (DJ/DL; 2014)

-Facelifts

-2019
+2019 facelift

 The third-generation received a facelift in 2019 with various exterior changes, interior trim changes, revised suspension tuning to improve ride quality, improvements to the engine deceleration energy recovery system, adaptive headlights, and standard G-Vectoring Control Plus.
 With the facelift model, the Demio nameplate for the Japanese domestic market was renamed into Mazda2 moniker in September 2019.

 The facelift model went on sale in Mexico in October 2019 for the 2020 model year.
 It comes in three versions: i, i Touring, and i Grand Touring with automatic transmission.

-2023
+2023 facelift

 The Mazda2 received a second facelift on 27 January 2023.
+Changes included a black or body colored insert, larger Mazda logo, restyled front, and a restyled rear bumper for hatchbacks and the GT sedan.
+A yellow or red grille is available depending on trim selection.

+New colors, including the Aero Grey Metallic and Airstream Blue Metallic are both available.
+The Evolve and GT trims add a black interior and red stitching, which was initially only available on the Pure SP trim level.

+Additionally, new seat designs and a new key fob are introduced.
+Auto-folding side mirrors, dusk sensing for the LED headlights, and rain-sensing windscreen wipers are standard.
+Mazda claims the new 2 has improved CO_{2} emissions.

+In Australia, the updated 2 went on sale in June 2023.
+Deliveries started in July.

+In February 2025, the gasoline-powered Mazda2 was discontinued in the UK, with the Toyota Yaris-derived Mazda2 Hybrid as its successor.

 Engines and transmission

-The Mazda2 uses Mazda's Skyactiv-Drive six-speed automatic and Skyactiv-MT five- and six-speed manual gearboxes as well as stop-start technology ("i-STOP" turns the engine off when the car is stationary) and a brake energy regeneration system ("i-ELOOP" uses braking to charge a capacitor for all car electronics, in place of an alternator charging a battery).
+The Mazda2 uses the automaker's Skyactiv-Drive six-speed automatic and Skyactiv-MT five- and six-speed manual transmissions, as well as the i-STOP stop-start system, which replaces a conventional alternator and turns the engine off when the car is stationary, and the i-ELOOP brake energy regeneration system, which uses braking to charge a capacitor to store energy to power vehicle electronics, when the engine is shut off.

-The Mazda2 was initially offered with a 1.5-liter gasoline engine and a 1.5-liter diesel engine—the Skyactiv-D, 1.5-liter diesel engine debuted at the 2014 Geneva Motor Show.
-The gasoline engine will be available with 74 bhp, 89 bhp or 113 bhp, while the diesel will produce 104 bhp.
-The diesel engine was discontinued in Europe in 2019, and an additional 1.5-liter mild hybrid gasoline engine was offered since 2020.
-The later is only available with 6-speed manual transmission.
+The Mazda2 was initially offered with a 1.5‑liter gasoline engine and a 1.5‑liter diesel engine.
+The diesel, a Skyactiv-D 1.5‑liter unit, debuted at the 2014 Geneva Motor Show.
+The diesel engine was discontinued in Europe in 2019, and a 1.5‑liter mild hybrid gasoline engine was introduced in 2020, available only with a six-speed manual transmission.

+In February 2024, Mazda introduced the Mazda2 Grand Touring LX Carbon Edition hatchback in Colombia, powered by a 2.0‑liter gasoline engine producing 140.8 PS at 6,000 rpm and 186 Nm at 2,800 rpm.